morris-leaha/Liri-Node-App/README.md

     * ![Do-What-It-Says](images/do-what-it-says.gif)

-**NOTE:** All returned and displayed data from the command line will be stored and appended within the `log.txt` file.
+**NOTE:** All returned and displayed data from the command line will be stored and appended within the `log.txt` file -- go check it out!